informationvulture/js-learn/learn_modules/README.md

 Designed to read line by line from a given text file, and return the total times a word was found fitting the regex.

 ### Problems
-Getting the code to work with a specific number of entries and then stop was a challnge.
+Getting the code to work with a specific number of entries and then stop was a challenge.

 *How I solved it*: